Adam Willis (Neighbours)

 Adam Willis is a fictional character from the Australian soap opera Neighbours, played by Ian Williams.
 He made his first screen appearance during the episode broadcast on 9 August 1990.
 Williams was cast in the role in early 1990, but did not start filming until June because he had work commitments to another television project.
 News outlets claimed producers cast Williams to replace former fan-favourite cast members, a claim the actor found insulting.

 He is introduced as the eldest child of Doug (Terence Donovan) and Pam Willis (Sue Jones).
 He is characterised as a studious medical student who does not want to follow his father's example of working on a building site.
 He is Pam's favourite child and she has high hopes for his medical career.
 Writers devised romance stories for the character alongside fellow newly introduced characters Caroline Alessi (Gillian Blakeney) and Gemma Ramsay (Beth Buchanan).
 Williams liked his role in the show but had issues with Adam's naivety.

 Casting

-Williams was signed up to appear in the show in early 1990 but did not know exact details about his character.
+Williams was signed up to appear in the show in early 1990 but did not know the exact details about his character.
 In April that year writers were still working on stories for the character.
 Williams was filming a role in Bony, another Grundy production.
 He was scheduled to begin filming in June once Bony had finished production.
 Dani Rogers from TV Week reported that Williams had been touted in the media as the actor to fill the void left by the departures of Guy Pearce and Craig McLachlan.
 Williams said that he felt "insulted" to think of such comparisons.
 He told Rogers that "I'm not anybody's clone.
 I want to bring some individuality to my role."
+Darren Devlyn from the same publication reported in July 1990 that Williams' character would bring "drama, romance and heartache to Ramsay Street" when he made his debut during the following month.
+His introduction would also complete the serial's newest family, following the arrival of his father Doug Willis (Terence Donovan), mother Pam Willis (Sue Jones), and younger sister Cody Willis (Amelia Frid).
+Neighbours marked Williams' first regular television role, and he felt that it would give him a further understanding of television.
+He explained "I'm not the sort of guy who will outstay his visit on the show but I look at the character and feel confident he's got a lot of growing to do."
 He later told James Gibley from Fast Forward that "I joined Neighbours because they wanted a tall, handsome, young man.
 That's me."